aptech/docs/docs/CR-readr.rst

 The first time a :func:`readr` statement is encountered, the first *r* rows will be read.
 The next time it is encountered, the next *r* rows will be read in, and so on.
-If the end of the data set is reached before *r* rows can be read, then only those rows remaining will be read.
+If the end of the dataset is reached before *r* rows can be read, then only those rows remaining will be read.

 After the last row has been read, the pointer is placed immediately